 The difference sounds insignificant, but 4.5 mm equals the depth of a stack of 11 business cards.
 The iX buttons are nearly touching each other.

 An average-sized finger can easily depress four of the six Escort iX buttons simultaneously.
 Hunting for one of these controls requires deliberation and except when using the oversized Mute button, the safest way to operate the iX is while the vehicle is parked.

-This unfortunate ergonomic miscue suggests that the stylist is someone who doesn't use a radar detector.
+This unfortunate ergonomic miscue suggests that the stylist likely is someone unfamiliar with radar detectors.

 Auto NoX and Auto LoK can't be used simultaneously, however.
 This gives drivers a choice between fewer X-band false alarms or fewer K-band false alarms, but not both.

 We verified the claimed performance improvement at our Hill/Curve test site.
-Here the Escort iX delivered almost double the K-band radar range of the Passport 9500ix and 25 percent better range against 34.7 GHz radar.
-The gap narrowed on 35.5 GHz where the iX eked out a three percent lead over its forebear.
+Here the Escort iX delivered 25 percent better range against 34.7 GHz radar.
+The gap narrowed on 35.5 GHz where the iX eked out an insignificant three percent lead over its forebear.

-Improved performance aside, unfortunately the Escort iX is a step backward from its predecessor in utility and user-friendliness.
-Notably obtuse controls, an inferior display and annoying features make the Escort iX a less-effective device for avoiding speeding tickets.
+The Escort iX is a step backward from its predecessor in utility and user-friendliness.
+Clunky controls, an inferior display and some annoying features make it a less enjoyable traveling companion.

 The iX is best suited to drivers who prefer set-and-forget operation with minimal involvement in the driving process.
 But at $500, it's hardly a bargain and alternatives are available.
 Two models with equivalent feature sets and performance are the Radenso Pro M and Radenso XP.
 Both also have superior displays and additional radar filtering strategies, making them quieter and ultimately, more effective at dodging tickets.